musosoft/hlstatsx-community-edition/README.md

 This repository is a fork of [startersclan/hlstatsx-community-edition](https://github.com/startersclan/hlstatsx-community-edition) with additional updates from various community and private patches to improve performance, security, and appearance.
 Enhancements include:

 Currently, this fork is being tested on **[stats.lamateam.eu](http://stats.lamateam.eu)** with a Counter-Strike: Source server.
-Players reported it working in CS2 too, more debug is needed.
+Please if you find any issues in other games - don't hesitate to report them.

 If you need it hosted on a free VPS or need installation assistance, please feel free to reach out.